 Sara Beth is proud to partner with the Gender Equity in Hiring Project.
 Sara Beth, a writer, podcaster, and storyteller, has spent her career as an Experiential Jewish Educator and Consultant, working on curriculum development, teen programming, professional development, and programmatic initiatives.
 Her decades of work in the Jewish nonprofit sector has prepared Sara Beth to train people in all levels of their careers to negotiate, self-advocate, and ask good questions.
-Sara Beth worked on a remote educational startup at The Jewish Education Project, ran the Newish Jewish Professionals Institute & the Graduate Fellowship at UJA-Federation NY, served as the Nadiv Educator at URJ Camp Coleman and the Davis Academy in Atlanta, Georgia, and was the Associate Director of Storahtelling, a Jewish ritual theatre company.
-She has spent time working for the Foundation for Jewish Camp, and a number of Jewish summer camps through North America, after beginning her career in Human Resources at Penguin Group (USA).
-Sara Beth received her BS in Psychology from the University of Florida and her MA in Jewish Education from the Davidson School at the Jewish Theological Seminary.
+Sara Beth currently serves as the Director of Youth and Family Education at Temple Shaaray Tefila in New York City.
+Sara Beth worked on a remote educational startup at The Jewish Education Project, ran the Newish Jewish Professionals Institute & the Graduate Fellowship at UJA-Federation NY, served as the Nadiv Educator at URJ Camp Coleman and Davis Academy in Atlanta, and as the Associate Director of Storahtelling.
+She has spent time working for the Foundation for Jewish Camp and other summer camps after beginning her career in Human Resources at Penguin Group (USA).
+Sara Beth is a graduate of the University of Florida (BA) and the Davidson School of the Jewish Theological Seminary (MA).
 Sara Beth is a Certified Salary Negotiation Specialist (CSNS) and holds Advanced Career Facilitation for the 21st Century (ACF21) certification, as well as a certificate in Diversity, Equity and Inclusion in the Workplace from the Muma College of Business at the University of South Florida.

 Reach Sara Beth Berman here.